 Traveling to the Israeli-occupied Palestinian ‘West Bank’ isn’t on everyone’s Christmas list.
 However, over one million people make the pilgrimage to Bethlehem, where Jesus Christ was born, every year.

+While studying abroad in Israel-Palestine, I’ve taken a few weekends to visit the West Bank.
 The West Bank is a Palestinian territory that has been under Israeli military occupation since 1967.
 But let’s put politics aside and focus on some of the great cities and sights in this misrepresented area of the world!
 On my…